barty-s/windsurf-session-log/README.md

 - Delete Session page: As a visiting user, I want to able to confirm that I want to delete the selected training session.
 And I want to receive confirmation that the session has been deleted successfully.
 - Log Out page: As a visiting user, I want to be able to log out of my profile and return to the home page.
 And receive confirmation that I have been signed out successfully.

-- Django Admin access: As admin of the app, I want to be able to access the admin page and edit/delete a particular session and edit/delete a user and their logged sessions.
+- Django Admin access: As admin of the app, I want to be able to access the admin page and edit/delete a particular session and/or edit/delete a user and all of their logged sessions.

 ## Features

-- Nav bar - for non-authenticated users and for authenticated users The app displays a nav-bar across all pages of the site.
+- Nav bar - for non-authenticated users and for authenticated users.<br>
+  The app displays a nav-bar across all pages of the site.
 Prior to signing in, the user can see links to the home page, the about page, the sign in page and the sign up page.

 <img src="docs/features/nav-1.png">

-After signing in, the user will see a link to the My Sessions which is a list of their logged sessions, and a link to sign out.
+After signing in, the user will see a link to the My Sessions page which displays a list of their logged sessions, and a link to sign out.

 <img src="docs/features/nav-2.png">

 - Log a session button - the user can see a button inviting them to log a session.
 The user will be redirected to sign in, if they haven't already done so.
-Otherwise they will be directed to their list of sessions.
+Otherwise they will be directed to their My Sessions page.

 <img src="docs/features/index.png">

 - Footer - The app displays the same footer across all pages of the site.
-The user can see links to social media sites and the developers GitHub and LinkedIn profiles.
+The user can see links to social media sites and the developer's GitHub and LinkedIn profiles.

 <img src="docs/features/footer.png">